byu/serf/README.md

         @do_raise = opts :raises, false
       end

-      def call(request, context)
+      def call(headers, message)
         # Just our name to sort things out

         raise "EXPECTED ERROR: Forcing Error in #{name}" if do_raise

         # Do work Here...
-        # And return 0 or more messages as result.
+        # And return zero or one message as result.
 Nil is valid response.
-        return { kind: "#{name}_result", input: request }
+        return { kind: "#{name}_result", input: message }
       end

     end

     # Create a new builder for this serf app.
     builder = Serf::Builder.new do
-      # Include some middleware
-      use Serf::Middleware::Masherize
-      use Serf::Middleware::UuidTagger
-      #use Serf::Middleware::GirlFridayAsync

-      # Create response and error channels for the handler result messages.
-      response_channel MyChannel.new my_logger
-      error_channel MyChannel.new my_logger, true

-      # We pass in a logger to our Serf code: Serfer and Runners.
+      # We pass in a logger to our Serf code.
       logger my_logger

       # Here, we define a route.